What is HIP?#

 C++ runtime API#

-For the AMD ROCm platform, HIP provides headers and a runtime library built on top of HIP-Clang compiler in the repository Common Language Runtime (CLR).
+For the AMD ROCm platform, HIP provides headers and a runtime library built on top of HIP-Clang compiler in the repository Compute Language Runtime (CLR).
 The HIP runtime implements HIP streams, events, and memory APIs, and is an object library that is linked with the application.
 The source code for all headers and the library implementation is available on GitHub.

 For the NVIDIA CUDA platform, HIP provides headers that translate from the HIP runtime API to the CUDA runtime API.
 The host-side contains mostly inlined wrappers or even just preprocessor defines, with no additional overhead.
 The device-side code is compiled with nvcc, just like normal CUDA kernels, and therefore one can expect the same performance as if directly coding in CUDA.
 The CUDA specific headers can be found in the hipother repository.